-Meath, a Speech and Language, UK School refer to all members of Staff, the Governors and Volunteers who are associated with the school
+Meath, a Speech and Language, UK School refer to all members of Staff, the School Advisory Board members, students and volunteers who are associated with the school

-Meath School Online Safety Committee refers to the team that meet to ensure online safety is up to date and relevant at Meath School
+Meath School Online Safety Committee refers to the DSLs that meet weekly to discuss online safety ensuring all policies and procedures are up to date and relevant at Meath School.
+The committee report to the School Advisory Board who provide oversite and guidance on Online Safety.